Smartling/SmartlingHelp/_articles/manage-content/automate-job-creation.md

 2)**Schedule** - defines when the process will be executed.

 We will also add timestamp to the job name in order to keep jobs unique.
-For example, job name is set to “Daily batch” and scheduled to run daily at 5:00PM Pacific Time.
+For example, job name is set to “Daily batch” and scheduled to run daily at 5:00 PM Pacific Time.
 It will result in the job with name “Daily Batch (2017.03.21 17:00 PST)”

 3) **Languages**.
 All the content in Awaiting Authorization (including partially authorized) that is not yet in another Job will be added to the newly created Job for the selected languages.